wpendl99/.github/profile/webServices/express/express.md

 # ☑ Assignment

-Create a web service using Express using the following steps.
+Create a web service with Express using the following steps.

 1. Open your console.
 1. Create a directory named testExpress, and change into that directory